pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/14-non-power-multiplex-stabilization-under-constraint.md

 The preceding chapter established fixation-based stabilization as a viable regulatory solution under constraint and formalized pre-mortification object-centered ambiguity capture (PM-OCAC) as a mechanism by which regulation can complete without dominance, avoidance, or narrative reconstruction.
 What remained unresolved was the architectural status of this solution.
 Fixation explains how ambiguity is collapsed; it does not, by itself, specify what kind of system emerges once collapse stabilizes.

 This chapter addresses that gap.
-It demonstrates that PM-OCAC—specifically in its value-fixation, upward-asymmetry form (PM-OCAC (VF))—constitutes a distinct post-collapse configuration: a non-power-locked multiplex stabilization architecture.
+It demonstrates that PM-OCAC - specifically in its value-fixation, upward-asymmetry form (PM-OCAC (VF)) - constitutes a distinct post-collapse configuration: a non-power-locked multiplex stabilization architecture.
 This architecture is capable of both internal and external regulatory completion while remaining structurally excluded from dominance-based extraction, coercion, or narrative control.
 Its quietness is not an absence of structure.
 It is evidence of a different kind of organization.

 Fixation, as defined in the previous chapter, captures ambiguity into a stable symbolic role.
-When PM-OCAC (VF)—the value-fixation (mythologization) subtype—is deployed, completion surfaces then terminate regulatory load.
+When PM-OCAC (VF), the value-fixation (mythologization) subtype, is deployed, completion surfaces then terminate regulatory load.
 Quiescence marks success.
 Repair operations preserve viability under threat.
 At the architectural level, these elements do not function as a linear sequence.
 They coexist as a multiplex routing system in which regulatory load can be absorbed, terminated, or rerouted across multiple internal and external surfaces without invoking rivalry, coercion, or confrontation.

 This is the defining feature of PM-OCAC (VF) multiplexing: regulation is solved without winning, without extracting from others, and without forcing asymmetry downward.
 The system does not seek dominance.
 It seeks termination.